Grandfather clock: Elaborate striking sequences

 In the early 20th century, quarter-hour chime sequences were added to longcase clocks.
-At the top of each hour, the full chime sequence sounds, immediately followed by the hour strike.
-At 15 minutes after each hour, 1/4 of the chime sequence plays, at the bottom of each hour, 1/2 of the chime sequence plays, and at 15 minutes before each hour, 3/4 of the chime sequence plays.
+A full chime sequence sounds at the top of each hour, immediately followed by the hour strike.
+At 15 minutes after each hour, 1/4 of the chime sequence plays.
+Proceeding that, at the bottom of each hour, 1/2 of the chime sequence plays.
+Then finally, at 15 minutes before each hour, 3/4 of the chime sequence plays.
 The chime tune used in almost all longcase clocks is Westminster Quarters.
-Many also offer the option of Whittington chimes or St. Michael's chimes, selectable by a switch mounted on the right side of the dial, which also allows one to silence the chimes if desired.
-As a result of adding chime sequences, all modern mechanical longcase clocks have three weights instead of just two.
-The left weight provides power for the hour strike, the middle weight provides power for the clock's pendulum and general timekeeping functions, while the right weight provides power for the quarter-hour chime sequences.
+Many also offer the option of Whittington chimes or St. Michael's chimes, selectable by a switch mounted on the right side of the dial, allowing one to silence the chimes if desired.
+As a result of adding chime sequences, all modern mechanical longcase clocks have three weights instead of only two.
+The left weight provides power for the hour strike, the middle-weight provides power for the clock's pendulum and general timekeeping functions, and the right weight provides power for the quarter-hour chime sequences.

 Types

 Comtoise

 Comtoise clocks, also known as Morbier clocks or Morez clocks, are a style of longcase clock made in the French region Franche-Comté (hence their name).
 Features distinguishing this style are a curving "potbellied" case and a greater use of curved lines.
-Often a heavy, elongated, highly ornamented pendulum bob extends up the case (see photo).
+A heavy, elongated, highly ornamented pendulum bob often extends up the case (see photo).

-Production of these clocks began in 1680 and continued for a period of about 230 years.
+Production of these clocks began in 1680 and continued for about 230 years.
 During the peak production years (1850–1890) over 60,000 clocks were made each year.
-These clocks were very popular across the generations; they kept the time on farms throughout France.
+These clocks were trendy across the generations; they kept the time on farms throughout France.
 Many Comtoise clocks can be found in France but they are also frequently found in Spain, Germany, and other parts of Europe, less in the United States.
 Many Comtoise clocks were also exported to other countries in Europe and even farther, to the Ottoman Empire and as far as Thailand.
-The metal mechanism was usually protected by a wooden sheath.
+A wooden sheath usually protected the metal mechanisms during transport.